vaclavhanzl/prak/prongen/README.md

 ![example color terminal output](doc/images/example_output.svg)

 ## Automatic rules for "ditini"
 To aid our acoustic model training, all the words from CommonVoice train subset were included in training of the "ditini" ruleset.
 Pronunciation should be nearly 100% correct for these words.
 Approx. 98% accuracy can be expected for other words.

+## Where hand made rules may be needed
+* foreign words which kept ortography and pronunciation not corresponding to Czech rules
+* abbreviations
+* insertion of a glottal stop at seam of composite words (where the second part starts with a vowel)